chop-dbhi/studycentric/README.md

 1. StudyCentric is currently not working in IE 8 (untested in IE 9) due to inclusion of a BigDecimal library that is not working in IE. We are currently working on a fix.
 1. We have seen issues with the ruby server being exceptionally slow on CentOS when using Ruby 1.9.2 and ruby-dicom 0.9.4.
 Downgrading to Ruby 1.8.7 and ruby-dicom 0.9.1 seems to remedy this, but requires a small change to the server code.
 Please use the code branch called ruby1.8.7 if using ruby-dicom 0.9.1 on Ruby 1.8.7.

-## Which backend service should I use?
+## Which server should I use?
 The ruby and python implementations both serve the same purpose, which is to speak the binary DICOM protocol required to determine which series are in a given study, and in turn, which objects are in a given series.
 They implementations are identical except for the following features available only with the Python web service:

-1. The python web service is in our testing noticeably quicker.
+1. The python server is noticeably faster.
-1. You can require that users authenticate before using the application if you use the Python web service.
+1. You can require that users authenticate before using the application if you use the python web service.
 This uses django's auth functionality.
 See [requiring authorization](#requiring-authorization) below.

 ## Requirements